Homomorphisms between braid groups: Rotations and curves

-where $N$ is the largest even number less than or equal to $n-2$.
-The elements of $X$ have trivial intersection pairwise.
+Assume that $n \geq 5$ and $i(M,\bar \alpha_1^i(M)) = 0$ for $2 \leq i \leq n-2$.
+We first treat the case where $M$ is (a priori) equal to a single curve $c$.
+Let $N$ be the largest even number less than $n$.
+Consider the multiset of curves The elements of $X$ have trivial intersection pairwise.
 Indeed, $c$ has trivial intersection with each by assumption, and by applying $\bar \alpha_1^{-2}$ to the other curves simultaneously, we see that $\bar \alpha_1^2(c)$ is disjoint from the curves that come after it, etc.